yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 In this example,  let's use some real-world example that involves working with samples from sequencing experiments.
 We specifically learn :
 - Declaring (and overriding default) pipeline parameters
 - Moving results from analysis to a convenient folder
-- Basic nextflow channels and operations (at theoretical level)
+- Basic Nextflow channels and operations (at a theoretical level)

-`fastqc_demo` folder has necessary files for running this tutorial.
-You can run nextflow script for *fastqc* analysis on your interactive terminal by issuing the following command:
+`fastqc_demo` folder has the necessary files for running this tutorial.
+You can run Nextflow script for *fastqc* analysis on your interactive terminal by issuing the following command:

 ```nextflow
 cd fastqc_demo